Ashoka University faculty members write to VC on Pratap Bhanu Mehta's resignation as professor | Education

-The alumni council of the university has also released a separate statement expressing solidarity with Mehta, who stepped down as the VC two years ago and resigned as a professor earlier this week.
+While the faculty members have written to the vice chancellor and board members, saying Mehta's exit has set a ''chilling precedent for future removals of faculty'', the alumni council of the university has released a separate statement expressing solidarity with Mehta, who stepped down as the VC two years ago and resigned as a professor earlier this week.

 ''Mehta's resignation is not just an occasion for sorrow over the departure of a deeply respected and admired colleague.
 It also raises urgent questions about the university's commitment to academic freedom as well as its internal processes.
 Even more troubling is the possibility that our university may have acceded to pressure to remove Professor Mehta or to request, and accept, his resignation,'' it added.